SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Elasticsearch.md

 1. Update the password in the *DB.xml* file on every DataMiner Agent and restart the DataMiner System.

-## SSL/TLS Encryption
+## Client-Server TLS Encryption

 By default all client-server communication with Elasticsearch is unencrypted.

-To configure SSL/TLS encryption in Elasticsearch:
+To configure TLS encryption for client-server communication:

-1. Request or generate a TLS certificate.
+1. Request or generate a TLS certificate (the certificates should be in the PKCS#12 format).
 Make sure the IP address of the node is included in the *Subject Alternative Names* of the certificate.

 1. Add the following lines to the *elasticsearch.yml* file: